daisy/pipeline-modules/README.md

 The skippable elements must be separated from their sentence so that the readers can disable them without damaging the prosody.

-When the TTS modules get the DTBook, some previous step should already have wrapped the text with span elements when there are skippable elements involved:
+When the TTS modules get the DTBook, some previous step should already have wrapped the text with span elements when there are skippable elements involved, e.g. a DTBook noteref:
 ```xml
 <sent id="sent1"><span id="span1">begin</span><noteref id="ref1">note1</noteref><span id="span2">end</span></sent>"
 ```